erdikusdemir/smarthome-wifi-remote/README.md

 <img src="https://github.com/erdikusdemir/smarthome-wifi-remote/blob/master/remote_insidecover.jpg" width="600">
 <img src="https://github.com/erdikusdemir/smarthome-wifi-remote/blob/master/Schematic.PNG" width="800">

-# Limitations:
-The number of an item is fixed to 20 because of code restrictions.
-It can be changed inside the Arduino code.

 # Instructions:
 1. Follow the schematic,
 2.1.
 Open the Arduino sketch and update your wifi and MQTT server information,